wordswords/davidcraddocknet-hugo/hugo-site/content/posts/mid-2024-update.md

 Every year I've been doing these 'retrospectives', usually once per year but sometimes a couple of times per year.

-Things have changed quite significantly since the last retrospective (around December/January 2023), and I was in a pensive mood, so I thought I would write a retrospective for half the year.
+Things have changed quite significantly since [the last retrospective](http://davidcraddock.net/2023/11/25/retrospective-for-2023/), and I was in a pensive mood, so I thought I would write a retrospective for half the year.

 I finally found a job, with CGI, early in the year, and started in March 2023.
 Unfortunately, for reasons I'm contractually obliged not to get into, it wasn't long before I was looking for work again.
 I resigned from CGI at the end of June.